Jumaruba/jtimesched/docs/08_assignment/08_assignment.md

   - **all_c_uses::pairId_3**: Uses the test described in **all_defs::pairId_3**:
   - **all_c_uses::pairId_4**: Uses the test described in **all_defs::pairId_4**:

-> Note: We are aware that the path `<2,3>` isn't a clean path, since the `atts` is passed as parameter in path node
+> Note: We are aware that the path `<2,3>` is a def-clear path, however, since we can't start executing the code from node 2, the actual execution of the code leads to the exercise of the path `<0,1,2,3>`, which isn't a clear path.
+Considering the limitations of the Java language, we decided to still test this scenario, even if it doesn't fit the definition of `all-defs`.
-> `0`.
-However, this matter went into discussion, and we decided to add this path, since the fact that this is not a clean-path doesn't change the necessity of testing it.

 ## getSecondsToday
 ### What is the purpose of this function and why should it be tested ?
 This method of the `Project` class returns the number of seconds spent on a specific task in the current day.
 This value will be different depending on the current state of the project.
 For an idle project, this function must return the time previously spent during the present day.
 However, when considering a running project, the method must also consider the time that is currently passing and constantly being updated.
 As this method is essential for presenting the correct time spent on each project to the user, it is crucial to test these different behaviors, which map to distinct paths in the function's implementation.